 The hotel has their own entrance which is currently private so you don’t walk to the street ( I thought you do) and then you enter the courtyard from the same location as the Hilton Suites.

 Overall the location didn’t bother me and I will say again.
-Even if we go with my mother in law, she can walk the hill we just have to be a little slower.
+Even if we go with my mother-in-law, she can walk the hill we just have to be a little slower.

 It is a Big Hotel

 I went to explore the hotel and pray in the prayer hall which gave me an opportunity to look around.
 Most of the spaces were not functional yet and I was a little disappointed to discover that the female prayer room was no more than a meeting room converted into a prayer space.
-I would have expected that the hotel will have a big prayer room, which in all honesty they might do once they are fully functional.
+I would have expected that the hotel would have a big prayer room, which in all honesty they might do once they are fully functional.

 I am usually not the type to complain unless something really bothers me and most of the time I keep small comments to myself or for the MuslimTravelGirl’s blog.
 As a Diamond member, I find that all the Hotels in Makkah which are new, gave me a call to ask about my stay.
 After my “yes it is fine” to answer, which in reality is very vague, the lady on the phone asked me to rate it from 1-10.
 This totally delighted me and took me back.